nagvbt/nagvbt.github.io/blog/2017-08-29-angular-vs-react-which-one-you-use.md

 ---
-title: "Angular Vs React which one you use"
-date: "2017-08-29"
-categories:
-  - "angular"
-  - "react"
-tags:
+tags: ["Technology Evaluation", "Angular", "React"]
-  - "angular"
-  - "react"
 ---

+# Angular Vs React which one you use

 Technology evaluation is some times challenging when we have best technologies available.
 Let us see who wins Angular or React.
 Features